Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 18. Jumping pull-ups

-The jumping pull-up is a good exercise for people who want to condition their cardiovascular system, muscles, joints, and even their coordination movement pattern recruitment.
+The jumping pull-up is good for people who want to condition their cardiovascular system, muscles, joints, and even their coordination movement pattern recruitment.

-Jumping pull-ups variation can help to increase power, explosiveness, and muscle activation.
+Jumping pull-up variations can help to increase power, explosiveness, and muscle activation.

-It involves standing underneath a pull-up bar and then jumps up to grab the bar, using the momentum to assist with the pull-up movement.
+It involves standing underneath a pull-up bar and then jumping up to grab it, using the momentum to assist with the pull-up movement.

-It is great way to work your way up to doing full pull-ups without the help of a spotter or any additional equipment.
+It is a great way to work up to doing full pull-ups without the help of a spotter or any additional equipment.

 - Stand underneath a pull-up bar with your feet shoulder-width apart.